particle-iot/docs/src/content/reference/firmware.md

      -d "args=coffee"
 ```

-### Spark.publish()
+### Particle.publish()

-Publish an *event* through the Particle Cloud that will be forwarded to all registered callbacks, subscribed streams of Server-Sent Events, and other devices listening via `Spark.subscribe()`.
+Publish an *event* through the Particle Cloud that will be forwarded to all registered callbacks, subscribed streams of Server-Sent Events, and other devices listening via `Particle.subscribe()`.

 This feature allows the device to generate an event based on a condition.
 For example, you could connect a motion sensor to the device and have the device generate an event whenever motion is detected.